paulorocosta/ai-for-tsp-competition/README.md

 **Policy**: A policy in the TD-OPSWTW selects the next node to be visited given a sequence of previously visited nodes.
 Note that to cope with the stochastic travel times, a **policy must be adaptive**.
 Therefore, a policy needs to take as input the instance information to construct tours dynamically that respect the time windows of nodes and the total tour time allowed for the instance.
-Note that the goal of the competiton is learn how to act when there is uncertainty in the travel times.
+Note that the goal of the competition is learn how to act when there is uncertainty in the travel times.
 If you submit a solution that only uses all sampled travel times as input each time a simulation is started (i.e. you transform the problem in a deterministic one) this **will not** be considered adaptive.
 Note that unlike Track 1, we are interested in general policies applicable to any instance of the TD-OPSWTW in the training distribution.
 The following figure shows an example of a next node visitation